-Will you be able to encourage and help others to confront and avoid temptations?
+- Will you encourage and help others to confront and avoid temptations?

 - “For the grace of God that brings salvation has appeared to all men, teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly in the present age” (Titus 2:11–12).